 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with has an overdose, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Dimenhydrinate can be harmful in large amounts.

 Dimenhydrinate is found in some allergy medicines.
-It is also in some medicines used to treat nausea, vomiting, and motion sickness.
+It is also in many medicines used to treat nausea, vomiting, and motion sickness.